arogozhnikov/arogozhnikov.github.io/_posts/2023-08-20-optical-pooled-scrrens.markdown

 This part is very similar, as both groups:
 - use Illumina’s miseq kit for ISS (sequence-by-synthesis), and both groups used lower resolution (10X) for imaging.
 - use padlock with gap to amplify barcode for sequencing
-- finally, barcodes used in both cases are not barcodes, but sgRNAs themselves. <br />
+- finally, barcodes used in both cases are not an additional genetic sequences, but sgRNAs themselves. <br />
   No barcodes &mdash; no problems!

 CP-POSH additionally uses tiny *image-to-image convnet to improve calling* to get +18% correct calls.
-Such model can be trained on the screen data itself: almost-correctly called barcodes (with simpler pipeline) are used for training the model.
+Such a model can be trained on the screen data itself: almost-correctly called barcodes (with simpler pipeline) are used for training the model.

-Absence of separate barcodes, while very reliable, has its demerits too: cells that start their lineage from the same transfected cells, are not ‘true independent observations’, as e.g. they can carry the same mutation introduced during transfection.
+Absence of separate barcodes, while very reliable, has its demerits too: cells that replicate from the same transfected cells, are not ‘true independent observations’, as e.g. they can carry the same mutation introduced during transfection.
-Additional barcode could tell apart independent transfections and help in lineage tracking.
+Additional barcodes could tell apart independent transfections and help in lineage tracking.

-Optical pooling has partial remedy to this problem: cells coming from the same origin usually sit together in a well.
+Optical pooling has partial remedy to this problem: cells coming from the same origin usually colocalize within a well.
 It could be an interesting analysis if ‘families’ of cells carry any additional visual signature that is not shared by other cells with the same sgRNA.

 ### sgRNAs

 Groups start from existing pools of sgRNAs to guide Cas9, with minor differences in selection procedure
-- Periscope uses 12 cycles and minimal Levenstein distance ≥ 2, which means they detect if barcode contains one error (and discard the barcode).
+- Periscope uses 12 cycles and minimal Levenshtein distance ≥ 2, which means they detect if barcode contains one error (and discard the barcode).
-- CP-POSH uses 13 cycles and Levenstein distance ≥ 3, and allows up to 1 error correction.
+- CP-POSH uses 13 cycles and Levenshtein distance ≥ 3, and allows up to 1 error correction.
   Most cells have more than one amplicon, which makes barcode calling even more reliable.
   Error correction adds +80% of barcoded cells in their largest screen.

   I hypothesize high error rate (despite CNN filtering) is connected to spectral overlaps.

-Scope of experiments is different: Periscope covers 20k genes with 4 guides, while largest experiment in CP-POSH targets druggable genome &mdash; 1.6k genes with 10 guides each.
+Scope of experiments is different: Periscope covers 20k genes with 4 guides, while the largest experiment in CP-POSH targets druggable genome &mdash; 1.6k genes with 10 guides each.

 ## Phenotypic pipeline and analysis